centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-centreon-iso.md

 Conclude installation by performing [web installation steps](../web-and-post-installation.html#Web-installation).

+> During web installation, it is not necessary to install Autodiscovery module.

 > In the step **Initialization of the monitoring**, only the actions from 6 to 8
 > must be done.